MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/native-apps/index.md

 ## iOS application development

 ### Adding the MobileFirst iOS SDK
-To develop a native iOS application, you must add the MobileFirst framework files to your Xcode project and register the app on the IBM MobileFirst Platform Server.
+To develop a native iOS application, you must add the MobileFirst framework files to your Xcode project and register the app on the IBM MobileFirst  Server.
 You can add the MobileFirst frameworks to your Xcode project either manually or using CocoaPods.

 > Learn more on [adding the MobileFirst SDK](../../adding-the-mfpf-sdk/ios) and registering iOS applications